-Provide in-person, telephone, or online breastfeeding and lactation care that directly supports breastfeeding families, including lactation assistance to pregnant and breastfeeding clients and lactation education to families and/or professionals.
+Provide in-person consultations, telephone consultations, or online breastfeeding and lactation care that supports breastfeeding families, including lactation assistance to pregnant and breastfeeding clients and lactation education to families and/or professionals.
 These hours are to be obtained within the 5 years immediately prior to applying for the exam.

 There are three Pathways to obtaining lactation specific clinical hours: